Last Updated on August 6, 2022 by Max

 Energy meridians – the central dogma of Chinese medicine.

 According to traditional Chinese medicine, our body has a unique self-healing system: every organ has its meridian-an invisible energy flowing channel or so-called energy Chi.
-The smooth flow of Chi ensures steady blood running and accordingly, the life support of the organs.
-This system of self-healing is a right of birth of everyone and allows a human to correct any disorders in his body.
+The smooth flow of Chi ensures steady blood running and the life support of the organs.
+This system of self-healing is a right of birth for everyone and allows a human to correct any disorders in his body.
 We have in total 14 meridians and numerous active or acupuncture points along each meridian.
-All kinds of internal or external stress factors can cause blockage of one or another meridian, which in turn, violates the due blood supply of the appropriate organ and eventually manifests itself as a disease.
+All kinds of internal or external stress factors can cause blockage of one meridian, which violates the due blood supply of the appropriate organ and eventually manifests itself as a disease.
 Please watch this video, and you will have the best understanding of how our emotions, attitudes, and feelings affect the free flow of Chi.

 Let’s examine how these methods work and how to manage them to cure prostatitis and chronic pelvic pain symptoms.